anyscale/templates/templates/fine-tune-llama2/README.md

 - Run the command below to kick off fine-tuning with dummy data, Grade School Math 8k (GSM8K) dataset.

 ```
-# The flag `--as-test` is for demo / testing purposes as it runs through only one forward and backward pass of the model and checkpoints the model.
-It will take 6-7 mins.
-Without this flag, it will take ~42 mins (3 epochs for optimal model quality).

 python train.py --size=7b --as-test
 ```

+The flag `--as-test` is for testing purpose as it runs through only one forward and backward pass and checkpoints the model.
+It takes ~7 mins.
+Without this flag, it takes ~42 mins (3 epochs for optimal model quality).

 Model checkpoints will be stored under `{user's first name}/ft_llms_with_deepspeed/` in the cloud stroage bucket created for your Anyscale account.
 The full path will be printed in the output after the training is completed.